bakgaard/Stories/AdrexTheEngineer/Chapter1.md

 "Listen up, crick" she said in a harsh tone poking his armor.
 "There are certain things we talk o'bout, and certain things we don't.
 And we're almost through the list of what we don't.
-But I can inform yeh, that business is on the 'do'-list, so how 'bout we stick to that one, eh?".
+But I can inform yeh', that business is on the 'do'-list, so how 'bout we stick to that one, eh?".

 The tension in the room was so thick you could carve in it.
 Adrex wasn't quite sure what she had meant with 'crick', but he was often surprised by her choice of words and accent, so this might be one of them.